luwalong/luwalong.github.io/_posts/2021-01-16-Evaluating-GANs.md

 This looks sneezy but this means the empirical mean of the perceptual distances between consequently generated images.

-This measure fits perfectly to the objective of StyleGAN - to learn the entangled continuously controllable styles with the latent vectors.
+This measure fits perfectly to the objective of StyleGAN - to learn the disentangled continuously controllable styles with the latent vectors.